 Because there is no central oversight, successfully scaling quality content becomes a challenge, too.
 You’re working with a bunch of isolated individuals.
 They’re not cooperating.
 They’re not privy to what the others are doing (and finding success with).

-Which means the buck, again, stops with you to figure it all out, manage it, and make sure the random team being stapled together is keeping up with your ever-evolving standards.
+This means the buck, again, stops with you to figure it all out, manage it, and make sure the random team being stapled together is keeping up with your ever-evolving standards.

-Agencies build upon what content writing services do well, while also raising quality with experienced blog writers.
+Content marketing agencies build upon what content writing services do well, while also raising quality with experienced blog writers.

 (At least, that’s how it should work in theory.
 But it doesn’t always in reality.
 Read the Cons below to find out why.)

-So on the one hand, you get scale.
+So, on the one hand, you get scale.
 You can start small with a few articles a month, ramping up exponentially as results warrant.